Peppermint Twist: The Sweet version

-The song was covered by English glam rock band Sweet and was included on their album Sweet Fanny Adams.
-In Australia, the single reached No. 4 on the weekly chart and No. 26 on the 1975 year end chart.
+The song was covered by English glam rock band the Sweet on their second studio album Sweet Fanny Adams.
+It was released as a single in 1974, but only in Australia, New Zealand and Japan, reaching No. 4 on the weekly chart and No. 26 on the 1975 year end chart in the former.

+A pop song with swirly vocal harmonies, "Peppermint Twist" is the last example of the band's early bubblegum sound.
+It has been criticized as out of place on Sweet Fanny Adams, a hard rock album.